-These newly signed partnerships embody UKaid and Sakchaym’s resolve to support the Government of Nepal’s commitment to establish commercial bank branches in all the 753 municipalities in the country as part of decentralization.
+These newly signed partnerships embody UKaid and Sakchaym’s resolve to support the Government of Nepal’s commitment to establishing commercial bank branches in all the 753 municipalities in the country as part of decentralization.

 Sakchyam’s support through these 57 branches will enable bank presence in the remotest municipalities in the country.
 Several of these locations are inaccessible by road and require walking for up to several hours.

 After these 57 bank branches come into operation, the total no. of local levels with access to commercial banks will increase to 510.